About Me

 Experience

-I have also gained much experience in working on robotics projects (both research and applied) in a collaborative team environment, and I am capable in roles of project leadership and supervision.
-In the 3rd year of my undergraduate degree I worked with a team of fellow students to design an autonomous service robot for laundry collection in domestic settings.
-I was project leader for the OxRAM student society Robot Arm Project, wherein we 3D-printed, assembled and programmed a robotic arm for completing simple manipulation tasks.
-I also co-supervise Engineering Science Master’s projects at the Oxford Robotics Institute alongside my DPhil supervisor.
+I have led and contributed to a range of projects (both research and applied) in collaborative team settings.
+During my undergraduate degree I worked with a team of fellow students to design an autonomous service robot for laundry collection in domestic settings, and as project leader for the OxRAM student society Robot Arm Project, I oversaw the design, 3D printing, assembly, and programming of a robotic arm for simple manipulation tasks.
+I also co-supervise Master’s projects in Robotics & AI alongside my DPhil supervisors.